Pieter Tans and Kirk Thoning, NOAA Global Monitoring Laboratory,

 An important aspect of the calibration strategy is that reference gas mixtures are not only calibrated before use, but also after their use when the pressure is low, but not close to zero.
 Reference gas mixtures are recalled for recalibration when ~20% of the air is still in the cylinder because experience has shown that the CO2 mole fraction tends to drift more when the pressure becomes low.
 Because the raw data consists of voltages, it is possible to re-calculate corrected mole fractions for the measured atmospheric air after it has become clear through recalibration that a particular reference gas has drifted.
 Fortunately this problem greatly diminished when we made the switch from using steel cylinders to aluminum cylinders.

 We know from experience that careful calibration is necessary, but not sufficient, for making accurate measurements.
 There are many potential biases related to gas handling, drying, that are not covered through the calibration.
 The ultimate test of how accurate these measurements are likely to be is to compare them with other measurements, done independently, with different methods, and/or by different laboratories.
 At Mauna Loa we have both.
 In Figure 4 we show a comparison with two sets of grab samples of air in glass flasks, done weekly in pairs.
 One set, called “S”, are samples taken through the intake line used by the continuous analyzer, and diverted just before entering the analyzer.
 The second set, called “P”, are completely independent from the continuous analyzer system.
-They are taken with a battery operated pump, and extendable air intake mast, at a spot on the roof of one of the observatory buildings.
+They are taken with a battery operated pump, and extendable air intake mast, at a spot on the lava away from the observatory buildings.
 The flask samples are sent to our laboratory in Boulder, Colorado, where they are analyzed together with thousands of other air samples from all over the world.
-There is a fair amount of “scatter” in the comparisons, partly because we are comparing a spot sample, a ~20 s average, to the hourly average of the continuous analyzer when the sample was taken.
-On average, the “P” flasks differ from the continuous analyzer by 0.11 ppm, and the “S” flasks by 0.05 ppm.
+There is a fair amount of “scatter” in the comparisons, partly because we are comparing a spot sample, a ~20 s average, to the longer average of the continuous analyzer when the sample was taken.
+On average, the “P” flasks differ from the continuous analyzer by 0.12 ppm, and the “S” flasks by 0.08 ppm.
 Important are systematic biases that persist over a good part of a year and more, portrayed by the solid smooth lines fitted to the respective data sets.
 One can see that most of the time the biases are less than 0.2 ppm.

 The above comparisons give us confidence that the CO2 measurements are generally accurate to better than 0.2 ppm.